jmarshrossney/ceres-workshop/pages/task_2/main_task.rst

 Oh dear!
 We got more than we asked for - three plots instead of one!

 The reason this occurs is that when a module is imported, it is actually executed in (more or less) the same way as when it is run as a script.
+That is, the highlighted line below actually executes the contents of ``fractals.py``.

 .. code-block:: python
    :linenos: